Walter Shillington is an avid collector of mechanical watches. His reviews focus on inexpensive but often intriguing Chinese timepieces.

 Big American companies are not alone when it comes to this type of experimentation.
 In fact, the Aatos G-ThosBrBrBr and its brother, the Aatos G-TiosBrBrBr, are virtual testbeds of styling techniques.

-I purchased this watch at auction on Ebay.
-Lightly used, this well featured Aatos sells for between forty and fifty dollars.
+I purchased this watch at auction on eBay.
+Lightly used, this well-featured Aatos sells for between 40 and 50 dollars.
 My belief is that these watches are old stock rather than used.
-They come without warranty and, unless you reside in Europe, a nineteen-dollar shipping fee is applicable.
+They come without warranty and, unless you reside in Europe, a 19-dollar shipping fee is applicable.
 A new version of this timepiece does not appear to be available.

 This Aatos is the heaviest timepiece I possess, weighing in at 144 grams (5.08 ounces).
-Including crown, its circumference measures 46mm across.
-The timepiece is 16.8mm thick.
+Including the crown, its circumference measures 46 mm across.
+The timepiece is 16.8 mm thick.

 The brownish stainless steel case provides a brassy effect.
 I prefer black or normal stainless steel but not everyone’s taste matches mine.

 The dial is brown with silver rims surrounding its subdials.
 The large white numbers are clearly visible against their dark backdrop.
 Silver minute and hour hands are coated with effective luminous paint.

 Two windows at the twelve o’clock position display the day of the month.
 A subdial indicating the day of the week is located below and to the left.
 The second subdial, which displays the month, can be found to its right.